Miller Theatre Opens 2012-13 Composer Portraits Series with Celebration of John Cage Tonight, 9/20

 Miller Theatre at Columbia University School of the Arts opens the 2012-13 season of its Composer Portraits series with a 100th birthday celebration of the influential composer John Cage, starring International Contemporary Ensemble (ICE), Jessica Aszodi, mezzo-soprano, and Steven Schick, conductor.
-The event will take place on Thursday, September 20, 2012, at 8:00 PM at the Miller Theatre (2960 Broadway at 116th street).
+The event will take place tonight, September 20, 2012, at 8:00 PM at the Miller Theatre (2960 Broadway at 116th street).
 Tickets are $25-30, or $15-$18 for students with valid ID.

 Miller Theatre kicks off the 13th season of its heralded Composer Portraits series with a 100th birthday celebration of one of the 20th century’s most profoundly influential composers and thinkers, whose ideas revolutionized art-making across genres.
 This unique Portrait casts John Cage’s provocative explorations of chance operations and unorthodox sounds in relief by exploring his occasionally explosive correspondence with the iconic French modernist Pierre Boulez.
 Percussionist and conductor extraordinaire Steven Schick join ICE for a program pairing Boulez’s signature Le marteau sans maître with Cage’s seminal works, revealing surprising connections between these two polarizing explorers of sound.

 John Cage (1912-1992), composer

 Jessica Aszodi, mezzo soprano

 Variations III (1962-1963)